kulics/koral/book-en/protocol-type.md

 This makes it unnecessary for protocol makers to be concerned with how packages follow the protocol, and they can be used in the same way by knowing that they all follow.

-So we can create a wide variety of students, all of whom follow the same protocol, and we can use the protocol without discrimination.
+Now we can create a wide variety of students, all of whom follow the same protocol, and we can use the protocol feature without discrimination.

 E.g: